If you already have some source code you wish to import into Jenkins X then you can use the jx import command. e.g.

-Usually a team uses the same naming conventions for branches so you may wish to configure the branch patterns at a team level so that they will be used by default if anyone in your team runs jx import, jx create spring or jx create quickstart.
+Usually a team uses the same naming conventions for branches so you may wish to configure the branch patterns at a team level so that they will be used by default if anyone in your team runs jx import or jx create quickstart.

 These settings are stored in the Environment Custom Resource in Kubernetes.

-To set the branch patterns for your team jx edit branchpattern command.
+To set the branch patterns for your team jx create branchpattern command.

 You can then view the current branch patterns for your team via the jx get branchpattern command:

 Was this page helpful?